-This list covers the very best things to do in Paris, plus I have some lip-smacking posts on where to eat – and what to eat when you visit!
+This list covers the very best things to do in Paris, plus I have some lip-smacking posts on where to eat – and what to eat when you visit, as well as some great Christmas ideas below.

 I spent last Christmas in Paris and absolutely loved walking around the famous sites and seeing the sights.
 (See what I did there?)
 But in this post, while I cover the Eiffel Tower, the Lourve etc, I also uncover some hidden gems and off-the-beaten-track places you might not know about.